wygulmage/after-sundown/monsters.md

 A Nosferatu's feeding maw is unique to themselves.
 One might protrude a mosquito's proboscis while another might extend a lamprey's wheel of teeth or a leech's beak.
 There is no guaranty that a newly created Nosferatu will have a method of feeding that is the same or in any way less disgusting than their sire's.

 A Nosferatu has an Astral power source and a Feeding power schedule.

-[table][mrow]The First Nosferatu?
+#### The First Nosferatu?
-[row]The secret histories abound with unidentified bogie men and monsters of the night.
+The secret histories abound with unidentified bogie men and monsters of the night.
 Nosferatu are only first called out as such in the 6th century with Krampus the Child Eater of what is now Northern Austria.
-With their natural abilities to hide from notice and their proclivities for avoiding social situations, it is generally unknown how long Nosferatu have skulked in the night.[/table]
+With their natural abilities to hide from notice and their proclivities for avoiding social situations, it is generally unknown how long Nosferatu have skulked in the night.

-[list]**Nosferatu Starting Powers**
+#### Nosferatu Starting Powers

-- Core Discipline: Fortitude -
+Core Discipline: Fortitude

 * Patience of the Mountains (Basic Fortitude)
 * Revive the Flesh (Basic Fortitude)

-- Basic Powers -
+Basic Powers

 * Vigor (Basic Clout)
 * Tongue of Beasts (Basic Call of the Wild)
 * Gift of Health (Basic Path of Blood)
 * Hide From Notice (Basic Veil)

--Advanced Powers -
+Advanced Powers

 * Restoration (Advanced Fortitude)
 * Hide in Plain Sight (Advanced Veil)

-**Distinctive Flaw:** Eerie Presence[/list]
+**Distinctive Flaw:** Eerie Presence
 **Story Inspiration:** Shadow of the Vampire, Nosferatu, Buffy the Vampire Slayer

-**[size=20]The Strigoi: Serpents of Death[/size]**
+### The Strigoi: Serpents of Death
-"_A weapon you don't have in your hand will not kill a snake._"
+_"A weapon you don't have in your hand will not kill a snake."_

 Elegant and sophisticated or possibly simply old fashioned and resistant to change, the Strigoi are the aristocratic vampire of legend.
 The Strigoi have a long tradition of being in control in Eastern Europe.
 Traditionally, the Strigoi only transform people who are already rich, powerful, or socially connected.
 The transformation preserves the Strigoi's physical bodies against the ravages of sickness, hunger, and time and even enhances their physical power.
 But immortality and power do not come without cost, for the Strigoi must feed on the living.
 Strigoi regain power by drinking the blood of humans, and if they don't consume blood on a regular basis they are driven mad with hunger and pain.